awe-f0x/LLM-for-business-content-creation/README.md

 - no more than 400 words in one text fragment
 - no more than 100 requests per hour

-2. To get an expert assessment of the text quality, send an email to akulichevda@cbr.ru and kostornoyav@cbr.ru in the following format:
+2. To get an expert assessment of the text quality, send an email to dimaakulichev@yandex.ru and small-horse@yandex.ru in the following format:
 - guid of the original text
 - original text
 - processed text